towhans/ruby-mcp-client/README.md

 The SSE client implementation provides these key features:

-- **Robust connection handling**: Properly manages HTTP/HTTPS connections with configurable timeouts
+- **Robust connection handling**: Properly manages HTTP/HTTPS connections with configurable timeouts and retries
 - **Thread safety**: All operations are thread-safe using monitors and synchronized access
 - **Reliable error handling**: Comprehensive error handling for network issues, timeouts, and malformed responses
-- **JSON-RPC over SSE**: Full implementation of JSON-RPC 2.0 over SSE transport
+- **JSON-RPC over SSE**: Full implementation of JSON-RPC 2.0 over SSE transport with initialize handshake
 - **Streaming support**: Native streaming for real-time updates via the `call_tool_streaming` method, which returns an Enumerator for processing results as they arrive
 - **Notification support**: Built-in handling for JSON-RPC notifications with automatic tool cache invalidation and custom notification callback support
+- **Custom RPC methods**: Send any custom JSON-RPC method or notification through `send_rpc` and `send_notification`
+- **Configurable retries**: All RPC requests support configurable retries with exponential backoff
+- **Consistent logging**: Tagged, leveled logging across all components for better debugging

 ## Requirements